 - For example, sales (SA), accounting (AC), human resources (HR) and general administration (GA).

-- Have a Project Files category (PF) for whatever falls outside your main categories.
+- Have a Project Files category (PF) for anything that falls outside of your main categories.

 Divide each category into sub-categories